I smoked weed again after 5 years and I thought I was going to have a psychotic break

 Living with depersonalization/derealization disorder, makes this feeling of dissociation constant.
 Having DP/DR has become second nature to me.
 So much so that I don’t even know if I do or don’t have it anymore.
 Reality and this dreamlike state have essentially mixed themselves together.
-But to experience a medicine that makes these disorders so much more potent to these senses, made me feel as though I was being brought to a complete state of psychosis.
+But to experience a medicine that makes these disorders so much more potent to the senses, made me feel as though I was being brought into a complete state of psychosis.

 We finally sat down and I couldn’t help but grow more worried about these sensations arising so strongly again.
 As the previews flashed on, someone handed me a pair of 3D glasses, to which I immediately thought “Are you fucking kidding me?”.
 Do you really think this is a good idea?
 I’m already pretty fucked up, man.

-But I still gave it a go.
-YOLO.
+But YOLO, I still gave it a go.

 I threw them on, and to my absolute surprise, the distortion of the glasses made my state of demise so much more bearable.
 I was distracted.
 But the thoughts still overwhelmed me.

 - I might have a psychotic break in this theatre.
 They’ll have to call the police.